MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 >
 >   For more information, see [Apply firewalls at the edge](../security/networking.md#apply-firewalls-at-the-edge).
 >
 >- **Establish network perimeters** to control the blast radius, obfuscate workload resources, and block unexpected, prohibited, and unsafe access.
 Create rules for Azure Firewall policies based on least-privilege access criteria.
-Enable an Azure Firewall (DNS) proxy configuration.
+To add an extra layer of security, enable an Azure Firewall DNS proxy configuration.
 >
->   Use fully qualified domain name (FQDN) filtering in network rules.
-Use service tags in network rules or FQDN tags in application rules to provide selective access to specific Microsoft services.
+>   To provide selective access to specific Microsoft services, use fully qualified domain name (FQDN) filtering or service tags in network rules or use FQDN tags in application rules.
 >
 >   For more information, see [Enhance with networking as a perimeter](../security/segmentation.md#enhance-with-networking-as-a-perimeter).
 >